Permify/permify/COVERAGE_READINESS.md

   - When `owner or admin` evaluates with `owner=true`
   - Path `repository#edit.1` (admin) correctly shows as uncovered

+### ✅ 6b.
+Evaluation Mode (Exhaustive vs Short-Circuit)
+**Status: COMPLETE**

+- **Location**: `internal/coverage/registry.go` (EvalMode, ContextWithEvalMode, EvalModeFromContext), `internal/engines/check.go` (checkUnion, checkIntersection)
+- **Implementation**:
+  - **ModeShortCircuit** (default): Returns as soon as the outcome is determined; minimizes work at runtime.
+  - **ModeExhaustive**: Evaluates all branches before returning; used by the coverage command so every logic path is visited and the coverage report is complete (avoids "coverage paradox" where short-circuit hides paths from the report).
+- **Coverage command**: `pkg/development/development.go` runs assertion checks with `ContextWithEvalMode(ctx, ModeExhaustive)` so that when `permify coverage <file>` runs, all branches are evaluated and uncovered nodes accurately reflect which paths were never taken.
+- **Registry from context**: When a registry is set on the context (e.g. in development), the engine uses it for tracking so the coverage command does not require the engine to have SetRegistry called.

 ### ✅ 7.
 Coverage Reporting
 **Status: COMPLETE**